 These mini plant pots are beyond adorable!
 Using washi tape(who doesn’t love washi tape?!) and recycled Play-Doh containers were all we used to create these little works of art.
 Plus how awesome is it to use the colorful lids as a water tray.
-Add the mini succulents on top of the already mentioned cuteness and you get one pretty fantastic summer project!
+Add the mini succulents on top of the already mentioned cuteness and you get one pretty fantastic upcycled project!

-The kids really loved this one too, both my 7-year-old and my 4-year-old were able to do this themselves.
+The kids really loved making this one too, both my 7-year-old and my 4-year-old were able to do this themselves.
 My four-year-olds tape was a bit haphazard, but that just adds to the charm.
 He was really proud of himself for cutting and putting the tape on himself.

 Make your own mini plant pots